Skip to main content

 Committing and deploying

-When you’re ready to create a named commit to be checked into source control, select the Commits tab, describe your changes, and commit to your current branch.
-This kicks off a build that creates a preview link of your committed changes.
+Note, you can alternatively publish an app from the Versions section of the left navigation.
+Select the Commits tab, describe your changes, and commit.
 Once the build completes and you’ve reviewed the preview, select your commit and Deploy to Production to make your changes live for end users.

 Commit uncommitted changes